ARTICLE I – NAME, AUTHORIZATION AND PURPOSE

-- The Chapter is not organized for profit and no part of the net earnings or assets of the Chapter shall inure to the benefit of any private individual except that the chapter shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purpose set forth in Article I Section 3 hereof.
+- The Chapter is not organized for profit and no part of the net earnings or assets of the Chapter shall ensure to the benefit of any private individual except that the Chapter shall be authorized and empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the purpose set forth in Article I Section 3 hereof.

 - The Chapter’s fiscal year shall begin on the 1st day of January and end on the 31st day of December.

 If it becomes necessary to dissolve the Chapter, upon payment of any outstanding debts and obligations, the remaining monies will be given over to the parent organization.
 In the event of the dissolution of the parent organization, which would dictate the dissolution of the SHENANGO Chapter, the monies will be donated to an organization which is worthily and successfully working for the betterment of hunting dogs and the North American Hunter.
 This organization will be chosen by a majority vote of the voting Executive Council and will exist until the completion of the process.